The Members of

-2. Cost Auditors
+2. Cost Auditors:

 In accordance with the provisions of Section 148 of the Companies Act 2013 Mr. V.V.Deodhar a practicing Cost Accountant was re-appointed by the Board of Directors as a CostAuditor of your Company for conducting the Cost Audit of "Steel Pipe Products"for the Financial Year

-3. Secretarial Auditor
+3. Secretarial Auditor:

-A firm of Practising Company Secretary namely "Avi San-gal & Associates"was appointed to undertake the Secretarial Audit of the Company forthe year ended March 31 2017 as required under Section 204 of the Companies Act 2013read with rule 9 ofCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014.
+A firm of Practising Company Secretary namely "Avi San-gal & Associates"was appointed to undertake the Secretarial Audit of the Company for the year ended March31 2018 as required under Section 204 of the Companies Act 2013 read with rule 9 ofCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014.

-The Secretarial Audit Report for the financial year ended March 31 2017 is annexedherewith which form a part of this Report as Annexure-II.
+The Secretarial Audit Report for the financial year ended March 31 2018 is annexedherewith which form a part of this Report as Annexure-II.

 Pursuant to provisions of Section 186 of the Companies Act 2013 the particulars ofLoans Guarantees and Investments are disclosed in the Financial Statement.

 During the year the Company has not accepted any public deposits under the CompaniesAct 2013.